lethargynavigator/ast2500-fan-control/README.md

 Uses hddtemp to detect hdd temps

 I'm using this on an Asrock X470D4U, but it might work with other motherboards with an ASPEED BMC.

+Requirements:
+python 3
+ipmitool
+hddtemp
+needs to run as root for ipmitool to work